roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey ****** bydawn1958© Susan heard the disgusting comments, but something else was overly bothersome.
+Susan heard the disgusting comments, but something else was overly bothersome.
 Nadine surrounded her precious clitty with her thumb and forefinger and squeezed.
 Then the young woman yanked the bud out of the protective lips and swirled it around and around.
 Sue tried hard to hold her legs together yet nothing prevented Nadine from ravaging her defenseless clit.
 The young woman's laugh sent shivers up and down her spine, as Sue realized she was at the mercy of the two friends.

  Kenny and Nadine worked together.
 With Nadine sprawled on the bed, it was easy for the young woman to use her knees to spread Susan's legs.
 Kenny slipped his foot between Susan's feet and knocked them apart about one foot.
 There was urgency inside of Susan that was very unfamiliar and she had a difficult time controlling her breathing and heart rate, as Kenny dipped his hips.
 The young man shrewdly shoved his hardon into the back of her legs and the rod sliced between her velvety upper thighs.